Skip to content

 require persistent tag <key> <value>

-Only match this rule if the item's persistent metadata tag (https://www.youtube.com/watch?v=sQmNWUwK4DA) has the given key with the given value.
+Only match if the item's persistent metadata tag has the given key-value pair.

 Example: